smmresearch/TaggedThesis/README.md

 6. Alt-text is added to images using ```\includegraphics[alt={alt text here}]{...}```.
 If you use a recent version of latex, you should be able to add the alt text to includegraphics without any tagging (it does not do anything without tagging, but it also does not break anything).
 Table markup I would add later once you have transferred to the template.
 7. If you have a proof consisting of only equations (no body text!), add a ```~``` at the beginning of the proof (it is just a space) to workaround a bug in tagging (otherwise, you will get an error about para-hooks don't match).
 Along the lines of ```\begin{proof} ~ \[<equations>\] \end{proof}```

+When you copy over:
+1. Don't overload the preamble - the template already implements the basics.
+If you don't know what a package/command in your draft's preamble does, try compiling the template without it.

 Official list of packages compatible with tagging: https://latex3.github.io/tagging-project/tagging-status/ The list is pessimistic - some packages labeled as incompatible have workarounds or cause only less-than-ideal tagging.